-- The string "<root>" represents the root directory of your local source tree (i.e. the working check-out directory) for the System.Data.SQLite project.
+- The string "<root>" represents the root of the source tree for the System.Data.SQLite project.

-- The string "<pid>" represents the process identifier for the instance of EagleShell being used to run the unit tests (e.g. "1234").
+- The string "<pid>" represents the process identifier for the instance of EagleShell being used to run the unit tests.

 Follow these steps to unit test the System.Data.SQLite (SDS) binaries.
 Unless otherwise noted, all steps need to be done in the order specified.

-First, you will need a full source check-out for the System.Data.SQLite project, including the "Externals\Eagle" directory.
+First, you will need a full source enlistment for the System.Data.SQLite project, including the "Externals\Eagle" directory.

 The binaries to test must be built or downloaded.
-If the binaries are downloaded, they must be placed according to the build output directory structure (e.g. "<root>\bin\<year>\<configuration>\bin" for the separate managed and interop assemblies or "<root>\bin\<year>\<platform>\<configuration>" for the mixed-mode assembly).
+If the binaries are downloaded, they must be placed in the appropriate build output directory (e.g. "<root>\bin\<year>\Release\bin" for the separate managed and interop assemblies or "<root>\bin\<year>\<platform>\Release" for the mixed-mode assembly).